 2. Create the 3D Mesh

-Go to 3D > New 3D Extrusion from Selected Path.
+To get started with the 3D wood images, go to 3D > New 3D Extrusion from Selected Path.

 To access the 3D mesh settings and properties, you’ll need to open two panels: the 3D panel and the Properties panel (both found under the Window menu).